EdizKarli/Dsa210-Proj/README.md

 - **Regression Analysis:**
 	- Statistical methods will be applied to investigate the impact of various factors such as departure time and weather on travel duration and stress levels.

-## Hypothesis
+## Null Hypothesis
-I hypothesize that my social media usage is more frequent on days with:
-- More school time and travel time
-- Less sleep and lower sleep quality
-- More stressful academic events, such as exams and project deadlines.
-- Lower social interaction.
+- School Time and Travel Time has no affect on social media usage.
+- Sleep Time and Sleep Quality has no affect on social media usage.
+- Homework and Projects have no affect on social media usage.
+- Social Interaction has no affect on social media usage.

 ## Expected Outcome
 Insights: I expect the usage of social media to increase when I have less sleep, have lesser social interaction and have longer travel and school time.